vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 > _All inbound e-mail is automatically protected from spam by Exchange Online Protection (EOP) for Microsoft 365 organizations with mailboxes in Exchange Online.
 EOP uses anti-spam policies as part of your organization's overall spam defense._

 ## What you can manage with Anti-spam policies
 Anti-spam policies provide you with control over both inbound and outbound email in Exchange Online.
-Within the Microsoft Security Portal, you can access the [Anti-Spam Policy section](https://security.microsoft.com/antispam), where three default policies are available for editing.
+Within the Microsoft Defender XDR, you can access the [Anti-Spam Policy section](https://security.microsoft.com/antispam), where three default policies are available for editing.
 Additionally, it is possible to create custom policies, and further details on this will be discussed later in this post.

 ### Anti-spam inbound policy (Default)
 In this inbound policy you can manage: